Introduction to PCOS Symptoms? Bariatric Surgery Can Help!

 Your insurer may cover bariatric surgery.
 In addition to treating PCOS, bariatric surgery has been shown to reverse symptoms of other medical conditions like type 2 diabetes, osteoarthritis, and cardiovascular disease.

-It is important that you contact your insurer before scheduling surgery to identify your unique coverage terms.
+You must contact your insurer before scheduling surgery to identify your unique coverage terms.
 Medical financing is always available to help you pay for surgery when insurance can’t or only foots part of the bill.

 Many bariatric surgeons have applications for bariatric surgery financing at the front desk.
 Approval takes minutes and you could also obtain a line of credit with affordable and easily manageable repayment terms.